 Key Documentation Tools

 Two of the most important elements in the documentation process are the logbook and the service order.
-These two items are the brushes that paint the picture of what is happening at your facility when it comes to pest management.
+These two items are the brushes that paint the picture of what is happening at a facility when it comes to pest management.

 Service order.
 The service order used to be a basic summary of what was done during that visit to the facility.
 The new FSMA mandates have changed all that.